 There are many laws, regulations, policies, and procedures that govern events and behaviors within and on behalf of our organization, particularly those related to coding and billing, and relationships with referral sources and vendors.
 If you are uncertain about these requirements please ask for help.
 Guidance can be obtained through your supervisor or the Compliance Department at (470) 644-0400.

 Report events that concern you.
 If you observe or have information about events or behaviors that you believe to be unethical, illegal, against policy, or against prescribed protocol, you should report your concerns to your supervisor.
 Reports may also be made anonymously to the Compliance Hotline at 1 (888) 800-5094.

 Truthful, Complete and Accurate Communications

-Truthful, complete and accurate communications should be the standard within the organization and when communicating with outside agencies, including government representatives.
+Truthful, complete and accurate communications is the standard within our organization and when communicating with outside agencies, including government representatives.
 Remember—honesty is always the best policy.

 Standards of Service Excellence

 As we meet and exceed the expectations of our community, we lay the foundation of

 Customer Service through our Standards of Service Excellence.
 We work diligently

 and consistently to build a system-wide culture of service excellence.
 Every employee